kleopatra999/paypal-commerce-ios/docs/facebook.md

 If you would like to include Facebook login in your app, then you'll need to:

-1. Set up Facebook on the Control Panel under [General Settings](https://panel.modest.com/stores/shawnimals/settings).
+1. Set up Facebook on the Commerce Panel under [General Settings](https://commerce.paypal.com/stores/shawnimals/settings).
 1. Add your Facebook App ID to your `Info.plist` using the key `FacebookAppID`.
 1. Add the Facebook URL scheme to your `Info.plist`:
   1. In Xcode, select your Target.